You’re welcome at the VSO, and we’re thrilled you’re joining us!

 What if the print in the program insert is too small for me to read?

-We provide large print program inserts, available on a first-come, first-served basis.
+We provide large print program inserts, available on a first-come, first-served basis at our VSO at the Flynn and the Paramount concerts.
 Please ask an usher if you would like a large print program insert.

 I want to go with my co-workers/music class/church group/etc. Do you have group rates?